What This Statute Protects Against

 The sale of any lot or parcel of property which is subject to a lien or encumbrance or when the interest of the seller is held under option or contract of purchase or in trust, shall be voidable by the buyer, unless there is a provision in the instrument evidencing the lien, encumbrance, option, contract or trust agreement, or in a valid supplementary agreement, assuring that the buyer will receive title free of the lien, encumbrance, option, contract or trust agreement, upon completion of all payments and performances of all the terms and provisions required to be made or performed by the buyer.

-Time Limits and Additional Remedies
+Time Limits and Other Remedies

 A buyer's right to void the sale is not unlimited.
-The action must be filed within two years after the buyer discovers the lien or encumbrance, or after the buyer completes all required payments, whichever comes first.
-If the buyer has already received clear title, the right to void the sale no longer applies.
+The action must be filed within two years after the buyer discovers the lien or encumbrance.
+It can also be filed within two years after the buyer completes all required payments, whichever comes first.

 The buyer's right to void such sale shall be in addition to and shall not affect any other legal or equitable remedy.